 A good 40 percent of American families annually spend more than they earn.
 This massive amount of debt, falling house prices, and job losses are bringing these families to the edge of financial ruin because of bad choices they have made.

 Let’s take a closer look

-In an ideal world consumers are prepared for those times when the economy takes a turn for the worse for whatever reason.
-They have money in the bank and a cushion to ride out the difficult times.
+In an ideal world consumers prepare themselves for those times when the economy takes a turn for the worse for whatever reason.
+They keep money in the bank as a cushion to ride out the difficult times.
 In crisis times they spend wisely and live more conservatively, knowing not what tomorrow may bring.